ivalab/Scene_Graph_Parsing/README.md

 ```

 ## License
 GKNet is released under the MIT License (refer to the LICENSE file for details).
 Portions of codes are borrowed from [Neural motifs](https://github.com/rowanz/neural-motifs).
-Please refer to the regional License of this project.
+Please refer to the original License of this project.

 ## Citation
 If you find this work is helpful and use it in your work, please cite: